HacettepeCSCoders/Online-Data-Scientist/README.md

 2. Go to the project folder
 3. Type ``` docker-compose up ``` for creating containers and run them
 4. Type ``` docker-compose up --scale py={desired instance amount} ``` for creating containers with multiple py instance and run them
-4. Voilà app up and running ! (localhost:80)
+5. Voilà app up and running ! (localhost:80)

+- #### Local

+You will need NodeJS, JDK18, and Python (with modules).

+Steps

+1. Clone the repo https://github.com/HacettepeCSCoders/Online-Data-Scientist and checkout to the master branch.
+2. Run each tier (React, Java, Python) seperately via an IDE or cmd.
+(We suggest the Webstorm, Intellij IDEA and PyCharm.)
+3. Go to the localhost:3000

 <hr>